christianalfoni/reactx/docs/hello-world.md

 }
 ```

-`reactive` is only when providing your root state to React, however you choose to expose it.
+`reactive` is only called once, where you provide your root state to React, however you choose to expose it.
 It will:

 - Lazily enhance your state management to be reactive, where needed
 - Prevent direct state mutation from React
 - Bind methods accessed to the class instance
+- Enable the visualization of your app and interactions in the devtools